 Why choose the Boston Hemophilia Center?

-As an HTC, we treat the whole person and family through continuous oversight of all the medical and psychosocial aspects of bleeding disorders.
-This means every facet of care is addressed from physical to emotional to psychological and financial.
+As an HTC, we treat the whole person and family through continuous oversight of all the medical and psychosocial aspects of bleeding disorder care.
+This means every facet of care is addressed, from physical to emotional to psychological and financial.
 It is a model that vastly improves the quality of health and life for people with bleeding disorders, so they can live more productive and independent lives.

 The Boston Hemophilia Center team works together to monitor all aspects of living with a bleeding disorder, so that our patients and families receive the best care possible.
 Our care model emphasizes multidisciplinary care and encourages patient and family participation.
 We involve as many specialists as needed:

 - specialty services such as genetic counseling, sports medicine/orthopedics, dentistry, general surgery, and pain management

 Access to new treatment approaches through clinical research

 Investigators at Boston Children's Hospital and Brigham and Women’s Hospital participate in large, multi-center research studies for bleeding disorders, as well as lead smaller independent initiatives to help improve treatment.
 Significant advances in preventing bleeding episodes and better treatment options means those with hemophilia suffer fewer damaging consequences than ever before.
 Learn more about the latest research.

 Seamless transition to adult care

 We form close relationships with our patients and families.
 When young adults (generally ages 18 to 22) are ready to transfer their care to an adult provider team, we offer a seamless transition to adult-side of our HTC located at Brigham and Women's and Brigham and Women's Faulkner hospitals.
 We enable individuals with bleeding disorders and their families to manage their health as independently as possible.

 We offer treatment for hemophilia A and B, von Willebrand disease, and rare factor deficiencies.
 Patients are offered full-service outpatient and hospital services.